ELTERWATER,

 the cold weather Uncle Eric and Dad had decided not to bring a

-delicious parsnip soup (some of the best soup he had ever had)
+delicious parsnip soup (some of the best soup he has ever had)

 then a BLT on brown bread, and tea.
 Uncle Eric had hot chocolate,

-said it was alight for us to eat it in the cafe, although we did
+kindly said it was alright for us to eat it in the cafe, although we did

 noticed this amusing sign.

-to recross the beck, then along a very icy path, to the quarry
+to recross the beck and along the path to the quarry